kh14762/chiral-impulse/README.md

   There are 3 main types of domains or tesseracts.

 ## home
-  A large domain of untapped potential that rewards macro-stragetic insight.
+  A large domain of untapped potential that rewards deeply planned macro-stragetic insight.
 ## transport
   A more narrow domain that utilizes a permeable transport membrane & a network of tethers. rewards those who can bridge the gap bewteen tactics & stragety.
 ## fontier
- A small yet complex domain that rewards tactical decisions.
+ A small yet complex domain that rewards fast tactical decision making.